Frequently Asked Questions at CRFS

 - No, alcohol is not permitted at UVU sponsored activities (UVU policy #157).

-Can my family and I show up unannounced and look around for a while?
+Can I come unannounced and look around for a while?

-- All visitors must have prior approval to visit the field station.
-In addition, no children are allowed at CRFS as programs are intended for adults.
+- No. All visitors must have prior approval to visit the field station.

 Can I bring my pets with me?